 The Company will pay for the entire cost of soliciting proxies.
-The Company expects to engage a third party proxy solicitor, and the Company estimates that the Company would pay the proxy solicitor a fee of approximately \$95,000 for such services, plus reimbursement for out-of-pocket expenses, though the costs of the proxy solicitation process could be lower or higher than the Company's estimate.
+The Company has engaged a third party proxy solicitor, Broadridge Financial Solutions, Inc., and the Company estimates that the Company would pay the proxy solicitor a fee of approximately \$115,000 for such services, plus reimbursement for out-of-pocket expenses, though the costs of the proxy solicitation process could be lower or higher than the Company's estimate.
 The proxy solicitor may call you and ask you to vote your shares.
 The proxy solicitor will not attempt to influence how you vote your shares, but only ask that you take the time to cast a vote.
 You may also be asked if you would like to vote over the telephone and to have your vote transmitted to our proxy tabulation firm.